 In the Performance Ratio column, you can also see the progress bar, which shows the performance of the tracking item.
 The color of the progress bar is calculated by the proportion of performance on the instances.
 Even if the progress bar shows 1.00, one of the instances may be overperforming, while others may be underperforming.
 You can dive into details to view the actual performance in each instance.

 The forecast section within the table calculates the required performance to help keep you on track.
-It also shows any variance from the plan.
+It also shows any variances from the plan.
 The system will forecast an indicative end cost by using actual trending costs to date and calculated variance.

 You can add a forecast adjustment from a tracking item when you see any issues in the performance and want to adjust the budget accordingly.